Sandwich and a Soda

-The song received positive postivie reviews from music critics who praised its composition and the earthy, funky nature.
+The song received positive reviews from music critics who praised its composition and the earthy, funky nature.
 "Sandwich and a Soda" was released as the album's lead single by the Plus One Music Group and Def Jam Recordings on February 24, 2015.
 It reached number 20 on the US Billboard Adult R&B Songs chart.
 Tamia reteamed with Canadian director Ryan Pallotta to film an accompanying music video in March 2015.
 Set in California, it depicts Tamia on a Sunday afternoon, strutting down the streets of a town in her cadillac before visiting a cantina.

 Background

 "Sandwich and a Soda" is a "smoky, jazz-kissed" mid-tempo R&B song written by Tamia along with Stephen Mostyn, Autoro Whitfield, Alicia Renee Williams, Warren "Oak" Felder, and Andrew "Pop" Wansel, with production helmed by the latter two.
 Development of the song was initiated by Felder and Wansel, who came up with a "rough idea" of what the song would sound like.
 Upon hearing a demo of it, Tamia liked the modern but classic instrumental track and decided to join the writing process.
 Commenting on her first collaboration with the duo, she later elaborated: "Pop and Oak are amazing.
 They have a way of making music that is authentically musical but still very current.
 It's also about the melody as well.
 I could literally sing that song with a stand-up bass and it could sound really good."

-Built upon word plays, Tamia described "Sandwich and a Soda" as a "fun feel-good song" but remarked that it was "not super literal" however, stating that "it’s not really about a sandwich and a soda.
-It’s just about taking care of each other.
+Built upon word plays, Tamia described "Sandwich and a Soda" as a "fun feel-good song" but remarked that it was "not super literal" however, stating that "it's not really about a sandwich and a soda.
+It's just about taking care of each other.
 The good, the bad, and the ugly.
-It’s just about being there [...] about having a good time, driving with the windows down, holding hands".
+It's just about being there [...] about having a good time, driving with the windows down, holding hands".
 Commenting on what motivated her to release the song as the album's lead single, she elaborated that she chose it "because I thought it was just fun and just a great – it had a great beat and great vibe.
 And I wanted my first song back after three years from Beautiful Surprise to just show life and have life."